-EXHIBIT A

-ADVANCE REQUEST
+EXHIBIT A ADVANCE REQUEST

+12 111 4221

-To: Agent:
+To: Agent: Date:

-Date:

-Hercules Capital, Inc. (the "Agent") 400 Hamilton Avenue, Suite 310 Palo Alto, CA 94301 email: Attn:
+Hercules Capital, Inc. (the "Agent")

+400 Hamilton Avenue, Suite 310

+Palo Alto, CA 94301

+email:

+Attn:

+X4 Pharmaceuticals, Inc. , a Delaware corporation ("Borrower") hereby requests from Hercules Capital, Inc. ("Lender") an Agent

+to cause Lenders to make a [[Tranche 2 Advance][Tranche 3 Advance][Tranche 4 Advance][Tranche 5 Advance][Tranche 6

-X4 Pharmaceuticals, Inc. ("Borrower") hereby requests from Hercules Capital, Inc. ("Lender") an Advance in the amount of \\\\\\ Dollars (\$\\\\\\) on \\\\\, \\\\ (the "Advance Date") pursuant to the Second Amended and Restated Loan and Security Agreement among Borrower, Agent and Lender (the "Agreement").
-Capitalized words and other terms used but not otherwise defined herein are used with the same meanings as defined in the Agreement.
+Advance]] in the amount of, (the "Advance") on,, (the "Advance")

+Date") pursuant to the Second Amended and Restated Loan and Security Agreement among Borrower, Agent and Lender (the

+"Agreement").
+Capitalized words and other terms used but not otherwise defined herein are used with the same meanings as

+defined in the Agreement.

 Please:

-(a) Issue a check payable to Borro ower
+(a) Issue a check payable to Borrower

-or
+01'

-(b) Wire Funds to Borrower's acc count
+(b) Wire Funds to Borrower's account

 Bank:

 Address:

 ABA Number:

 Account Number:

-Account Name: 20 2)
+Account Name:

 Contact Person:

 Phone Number

 To Verify Wire Info:

 Email address:

-Borrower represents that the conditions precedent to the Advance set forth in the Agreement are satisfied and shall be satisfied upon the making of such Advance, including but not limited to: (i) that no event that has had or could reasonably be expected to have a Material Adverse Effect has occurred and is continuing; (ii) that the representations and warranties set forth in the Agreement are and shall be true and correct in all material respects on and as of the

-Advance Date with the same effect as though made on and as of such date, except to the extent such representations and warranties expressly relate to an earlier date; (iii) that Borrower is in compliance with all the terms and provisions set forth in each Loan Document on its part to be observed or performed; and (iv) that as of the Advance Date, no fact or condition exists that could (or could, with the passage of time, the giving of notice, or both) constitute an Event of Default under the Loan Documents.
+Borrower represents that the conditions precedent to the Advance set forth in the Agreement are satisfied and shall be satisfied upon the making of such Advance, including but not limited to: (i) that no event that has had or could reasonably be expected to have a Material Adverse Effect has occurred and is continuing; (ii) that the representations and warranties set forth in the Agreement are and shall be true and correct in all material respects on and as of the Advance Date with the same effect as though made on and as of such date, except to the extent such representations and warranties expressly relate to an earlier date; (iii) that Borrower is in compliance with all the terms and provisions set forth in each Loan Document on its part to be observed or performed; and (iv) that as of the Advance Date, no fact or condition exists that could (or could, with the passage of time, the giving of notice, or both) constitute an Event of Default under the Loan Documents.
 Borrower understands and acknowledges that Agent has the right to review the financial information supporting this representation and, based upon such review in its sole discretion, Lender may decline to fund the requested Advance.